 Orc also adopts many of the list idioms of functional programming.
 The Orc library contains definitions

-for most of the standard list functions, such as map
+for most of the standard list functions, such as map and fold.
+Many of the

 list functions internally take advantage of concurrency to make use of any available parallelism; for

-function dispatches all of the mapped calls concurrently, and assembles
+example, the map function dispatches all of the mapped calls concurrently, and assembles

 the result list once they all return using a fork-join.